OPPORTUNITIES for all youth

 What we do

-YouthWorks operates a certified commercial kitchen that employs and trains disconnected young people for workforce engagement while preparing and delivering homemade daily meals to children, youth, and other in-need community members.
-This Social and Food Justice Enterprise also prepares meals for school food service and summer meals programs, runs a food truck, provides off-site event catering, and operates an events café.
-The varied culinary and hospitality outlets provide program participants multiple opportunities to gain job training and experience in a safe, controlled, and nurturing environment.
+YouthWorks operates a certified commercial kitchen that employs and trains young people for workforce engagement.
+This Social and Food Justice Enterprise prepares meals for school food services, summer meals programs, food truck, provides special event catering, and operates an events café.

-Young people are able to remain employed at YouthWorks even after graduating from the program as a stepping-stone into a career path – while also accessing support for external social challenges and barriers.
+Youth trainees in YouthWorks Social Justice Kitchen may remain employed at YouthWorks even after graduating from the program as a stepping-stone into a career path – while also accessing wraparound support services to assist in navigating any challenges and barriers youth may face.

 YouthWorks Culinary Arts Training Program-Social Justice Kitchen has been in operation since its launch in 2008.
 Originally designed to prepare daily meals for YouthWorks students working as members of paid-job training crews, the program has expanded to become one of YouthWorks’ primary career training programs, matching trainees to internal and external job placements with skills and career certifications that prepare them for successful futures.